Links updated, August 2022

 In addition to the regular players at the IEP table (parents, student, special education and general education teachers, related service providers, administrators, others), when transition is going to be discussed, representatives of outside agencies may be invited, especially those who are well informed about resources and adult services in the community.
 Here’s a list of four different agencies to consider, plus the ever-useful “Other” category.
 Each is discussed in some detail further below.

-- Vocational Rehabilitation Agency (VR);
+- Vocational Rehabilitation Agency (VR) (Keep scrolling);

 - Service agencies operating programs and services for individuals with intellectual disabilities or mental health concerns;